 menu

-All you need to know about Nylon for 3D printing
+All You Need to Know About Nylon for 3D printing

-Published on March 12, 2020 by Carlota V.
+Published on March 12, 2023 by Carlota V.

 nylon

 Nylon, also called Polyamide (PA) is a widely used polymer in the additive manufacturing sector.
 This thermoplastic is available in powder or filament form for technologies such as SLS, Multi Jet Fusion or FDM.
 These plastics are classified according to their chemical composition, and in particular according to the number of carbon atoms they contain – the most well known on the 3D printing market are undoubtedly PA12 and PA11, as well as PA6 for FDM.
-What are the characteristics of nylon when used for 3D printing?
+But what are the characteristics of nylon when used for 3D printing?
 Who are the manufacturers on the market and what are the applications?
 Find out more in our complete guide below!

 If we look at filaments, nylon is most often available with 6 carbon atoms, more commonly called PA6.
 It is a filament that has many interesting characteristics, including great flexibility, resistance to impact or abrasion.
 Additionally, its mechanical properties are quite close to ABS.
 However, note that nylon will require the presence of a heated plate inside the 3D printer (that can reach around 80°C) due to adhesion issues.
 It will also be necessary to take care of storage because it quickly absorbs the surrounding humidity (hygroscopic material) which could impact printing later.
 In terms of extrusion temperature, the 3D printer will have to rise to 250°C, or even 220°C for certain types of nylon.
+Nylon filaments are a good alternative to polycarbonate, as they are easier to print, more durable and ideal for printing parts requiring strength.

-Credits: HP
+Photo Credits: HP

 Have you used nylon for 3D printing?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter to receive all the latest 3D printing news straight to your inbox!

-The 10 comments
+The 11 comments

 Join the discussion and tell us your opinion.